nesquena/rabl/README.md

 end
 ```

-This would then render the following rabl template:
+Then we can create the following RABL template to express the API output of `@posts`:

 ```ruby
 # app/views/posts/index.rabl